 5. Is a good communicator - listens and shares results effectively

-Good communication skills are a must have to become a leader your people will want to follow.
-The ability to give and receive feedback effectively is a major part of this.
-Leaders need to be able to communicate when there’s room for improvement and provide recognition when it’s due.
-However, one of the biggest hurdles to giving feedback effectively is first gaining trust.
+Good communication skills are a must for anyone, but particularly once you find yourself in a leadership position.
+The ability to give feedback effectively is a key part of this.
+Managers need to be able to communicate when there’s room for improvement, but also know how to provide recognition when it’s due.

 6. Helps with career development

+As mentioned before, managers have to play many different roles and one of those is supporting their direct reports’ professional development.
 Gallup found that people who use their strengths at work are 6 times more likely to be engaged, 8% more productive and 15% less likely to quit.
-Learning new skills is important, but learning how to identify and leverage strengths in the workplace is the main differentiator between high performing teams.
-The problem is, not everyone knows what their strengths are.
-Based on a twenty-five year study, Marcus Buckingham’s book helps readers to identify even hidden strengths which can be translated into effective workplace tools.
+Learning how to identify and leverage strengths in the workplace is the main differentiator between high performing teams.

 7. Has a clear vision and strategy for the team

-Read: Find Your Why: A Practical Guide for Discovering Purpose for you and Your Team by Simon Sinek
+What to read: Find Your Why: A Practical Guide for Discovering Purpose for you and your team by Simon Sinek

-Today’s managers are faced with many new challenges from providing continuous coaching to managing remote workers.
-These 7 reads are a great starting point to dispel outdated management practices and provide new managers with the tools they need to become effective leaders.
+While today’s managers are faced with many new challenges from providing continuous coaching to managing remote workers, it doesn’t have to be complicated.
+With the right support system in place, you can ensure your managers are ready to take on their new responsibilities.
+These 7 reads are a great starting point to provide managers with the tools they need to become effective leaders.